microprediction/microprediction/README.md

  - Indirectly benefit from [hundreds of packages](https://www.microprediction.com/blog/popular-timeseries-packages) from Github of uncertain quality, and not just Python.
  - Sip pina coladas while the accuracy magically improves over time.
 Read about [this example](https://medium.com/geekculture/an-empirical-article-that-wasnt-immediately-stale-720abfb4678f).

-*You can do this too, if you wish*.
+### Wanna use it?
+Knock yourself out.
 My company funds the platform because algorithms that help solve your problem might also help solve mine.
 The marginal cost of their doing so is tiny.

+### Wanna make it better?

 On the flip side you can:
   - Contribute predictive intelligence, win beer money (see [competitions](https://www.microprediction.com/competitions)) and then trash talk people in our slack channel.
 About $50,000 a year in prizes complements the scientific motivations.
   - Automatically benchmark your work or find unexpected [uses](https://www.microprediction.org/browse_streams.html) to include in your next paper.
 You just need to know [how to predict them](https://www.microprediction.com/make-predictions), which amounts to modifying a Python script (or R or Julia) and running it.